learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 than the desired range (`1` to `10`), so we add one at the end of the equation.
 Try it out in the JS console!

-### Assignment
+## Instructions

-It's time for your first solo assignment since joining the Flatbook team!
+Let's pretend it's time for your first solo assignment since joining a dev team!
 Fork and clone this repository manually, or use the `learn open` command in your terminal.

-Here at Flatbook HQ, we're a bit overwhelmed by all of the user data we've been collecting, and we need some help crunching the numbers.
+We have a lot of user data we've been collecting, and we need some help crunching the numbers.

 There are three challenges we need you to solve.
 Code your solution in `index.js`.
 We'll provide some brief instructions here, but you should really rely on the test failure messages to guide your code.

-## Instructions

 - When we started out, we assigned ID numbers sequentially to new users, so our first user's ID is `1`, second is `2`, third is `3`, and so on.
 That was fine